 Resource Network— Linking your family to services in the community.

-Monthly Newsletter— Letting you know about special events, recreational opportunities for kids and families in the community, and sharing information on varied parenting topics, and ideas for activities.
+Quarterly Newsletter— Letting you know about special events, recreational opportunities for kids and families in the community, and sharing information on varied parenting topics, and ideas for activities.

 Certified Parent Educators provide all four service components, customized to meet the needs of each individual family.
 We also offer playgroups and other enrichment programs such as field trips and parent workshops.